syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Image-and-File-browser.md

 ## Insert a Image from Your Computer

 Configure the ImageBrowser and FileBrowser property to insert an image from your computer.
-You can specify the settings required by the FileExplorer for create, read, upload, and destroy the files and images from the explorer.
+You can specify the settings required by the FileExplorer to create, read, upload, and destroy the files and images from the explorer.

 {% highlight html %}